alesanka/FinanceAdvisor/README.md

 ### Endpoint /login <a name="endpoints-login"></a> [(Back to content)](#content)

 **Login an existing user.**
-When a user attempts to log into the app, the system initiates a multi-step verification process.
+When a user attempts to authenticate:
-Initially, the system checks if the provided login (username) exists in the database.
+The system first verifies if the provided username exists within the database.
-Upon successful login verification, the system compares the entered password with the stored password for that login (username).
+If the username is validated, the system compares the provided password with the one stored against that username.
+On successful password validation, the system checks the user's scope.
-If the password matches, the system proceeds to the next step.
-It communicates with the node-oauth2-server to obtain an access token.
-Both the access token and the refresh token are securely saved in the system for future requests.
+If the scope is either 'worker' or 'admin', the system engages with the node-oauth2-server to retrieve an access token.
+Both the access and refresh tokens are then stored securely for subsequent interactions.
+If the scope is neither 'worker' nor 'admin', only the password and username are verified.
+Post-authentication, interactions involve token-based authorization.
+Users with 'worker' or 'admin' scope can access protected endpoints.
+Others are limited to public endpoints.
+Each authorized request must include: Authorization: Bearer {{token}}.
-For all subsequent interactions, the user undergoes token-based authentication.
-The access token remains valid for 1 hour.
-If any request returns an error indicating that the token has expired, the user is required to initiate a token-refresh request to obtain a new access token.
+Access tokens are valid for 1 hour.
+If an access token expires, a token-refresh process is mandated to obtain a new one.

-Each future request after log in must contain Header Authorization: Bearer {{token}}

 Request: